thehouseplant/future-rockstars/README.md

   - Note: If you run into permissions issues, run the following and then retry: `sudo chmod 755 ./run.py`

 This will start the server and the application will be viewable at [http://localhost:5000](http://localhost:5000).

+Here is a complete list of commands for this application:
+- To start the application, run the command `python ./run.py`
+- To execute the test suites, run the command `python ./manage.py tests`
+- To see a code coverage report, run the command `python ./manage.py coverage`
+- To assign camp members to bands, run the command `python ./assign_bands.py`
+- To assign dorm members to bands, run the command `python ./assign_dorms.py`

 ## Contribution Guide